vega/vega-lite/site/docs/scale.md

 <div class="vl-example" data-name="scatter_color_ordinal_custom"></div>

+### Piecewise Scale Example: Diverging Color Scale

-We can also create diverging color graph by specify `range` with multipe elements.
+We can also create diverging color graph by specify `range` with multiple elements.
+Number of elements of `range` should match with the number of elements in `domain`.
+Though continuous scale normally contains 2 elements in both `domain` and `range`, having 3 or more elements will create a diverging color graph.
 <div class="vl-example" data-name="diverging_color_points"></div>